invertase/nx-dart/CONTRIBUTING.md

 ## Updating dependencies

-After upgrading or adding dependencies, you need to run `npm run update-workspace-packages-deps` to update the lock file, accounting for linked packages in the workspace.
+After upgrading or adding dependencies, you need to run `npm run update-workspace-packages-deps` to update the lock file, so that it is in sync with linked packages in the workspace.